 Key aspects of Synthesis

 Further, we went out to get a realistic overview of how designer making synthesis by everyday challenges.
-We conducted qualitative interviews by in-house designer at IBM or KaiserX Labs as well as experienced design researcher at IDEO, Designit or Fjord, to get a deeper understanding how they work and what challenges they face in practice.
+We conducted qualitative interviews by in-house designer at IBM or KaiserX Labs as well as experienced design researcher at IDEO, Designit, Fjord and Dark Horse to get a deeper understanding how they work and what challenges they face in practice.

 As a result of both, our investigation of the process of sensemaking, and our findings from the interviews, we derived key aspects of synthesis, that illustrate important principles, mechanics and components for the process of sensemaking in design practice.